saveriomiroddi/saveriomiroddi.github.io/_posts/2022-12-06-Enabling-the-S3-sleep-suspend-on-the-Lenovo-Yoga-7-AMD-Gen-7-and-possibly-others.md

 The source, for the generic method, is in the [kernel docs](https://docs.kernel.org/admin-guide/acpi/initrd_table_override.html).

-#### Initrd hook (unverified)

-A clean and automatic method is to add an initrd hook.
-This is described [here](https://gist.github.com/javanna/38d019a373085e1ba0c784597bc7ec73?permalink_comment_id=2761814#gistcomment-2761814).

-#### GRUB setting (unverified)
+#### GRUB setting (not universal)

-Another clean and automatic method is to set the custom initrd image via GRUB, approximately like:
+Another clean and automatic method is to set the custom initrd image via GRUB.
+Note that this method has been reported to work, but it didn't on my O/S.

 ```sh
 $ sudo cp dsdt.aml /boot/patched-dsdt.aml